 Healthy people may experience bad breath at some point in their lives.
 Some of the common sources for bad breath include:

 - Food: Some foods like onions, garlic, and fish leave a lingering smell in your mouth.
 This odor is usually short-lived.
 Some foods remain in the teeth if you don’t brush.
-They promote the growth of dental plaques and bacteria
+They promote the growth of dental plaques and bacteria.

 - Poor oral health: Food particles may remain in the teeth when one fails to floss or brush their teeth regularly.
 The food particles end up rotting and cause bad breath.
-When plaque builds up in the teeth, it may lead to a bad odor
+When plaque builds up in the teeth, it may lead to a bad odor.

 - Allergies: Most medications that treat allergies cause a dry mouth and bad breath.
-Post-nasal drip is among the common symptoms of allergies
+Post-nasal drip is among the common symptoms of allergies.

 - Pregnancy: Morning sickness and nausea are common during pregnancy.
-Eating various foods, dehydration, and hormonal changes also cause bad breath during pregnancy
+Eating various foods, dehydration, and hormonal changes also cause bad breath during pregnancy.

-- Mouth infections: Damaged teeth, gum disease, and cavities cause bad odor
+- Mouth infections: Damaged teeth, gum disease, and cavities cause bad odor.

 - Dry mouth: Saliva helps to cleanse and moisten the mouth.
-When the mouth fails to produce saliva, it leads to bad breath
+When the mouth fails to produce saliva, it leads to bad breath.

 If you suffer from periodontal disease, consult a dentist who specializes in dental implants and gum disease.
 Seek to eliminate all the causes of bad breath.
 When it occurs in young children, it’s a sign of undiagnosed medical problems or infections.

-Oral Health Treatment Programs Available
+Explore Oral Health Treatment Programs at Splendid Dental Woodlands

 Splendid Dental Woodlands treats different oral health conditions.
 It provides six forms of specialty care.
 These include endodontist, maxillofacial surgeon, periodontist, orthodontist, and pediatric dentistry.